The Legend of Zelda: Skyward Sword Accessibility Report

 The Wii game required you to use motion controllers to trigger attacks and other actions in the game.
 You can view the bottom mappings on the screen while playing.
 The game map in dungeons has to be collected before you can use it.

-The Legend of Zelda: Skyward Sword has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to The Legend of Zelda: Skyward Sword, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in The Legend of Zelda: Skyward Sword which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to The Legend of Zelda: Skyward Sword, and offer accessibility features for Difficulty:

-The Legend of Zelda: Skyward Sword has 4 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 5 accessibility features for Getting Started in The Legend of Zelda: Skyward Sword which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.

 These features aid your progress through the game offering different ways of maintaining your progression.

 Assisted Progress With Hints: The game notices if you get stuck and provides information to help you progress.
 This can offer hints or tutorials popping up during play.
 It can suggest which difficulty settings to adjust or offer to skip past problematic levels.

 Save Progress Anytime: The game automatically saves progress or you can save any time.
 This doesn’t mean you never lose progress, but it does mean you can stop whenever you want (without having to get to a save point) without losing progress.

 Similar Games With More Accessibility Features for Getting Started